 Near Threshold Voltage

-Every technology has an optimum energy point in term of supply voltage called the minimum energy point (MEP).
+Every technology has an optimum energy point in terms of supply voltage called the minimum energy point (MEP).

 MEP is usually slightly above or near the threshold voltage (NTV) of the technology.
 In order to leverage NTV, special libraries, compatible with low-supply voltages, are required.

 We have created a unique range of NTV libraries allowing designers to enable ultra-low power consumption for the always ON domains of their SoCs.